Graduate Seminar Leadership (CEVE 521)

 Acceptable sources include journal articles, government reports (e.g., IPCC chapters, NCA sections, agency guidelines), and published technical reports.

-Submit your paper choice for approval 2 weeks before your session.
+Submit your paper choice for approval at least 2 weeks before your session (see Timeline below).

 2. Design a Lesson Plan